If no one ever took risks, Michaelangelo would have painted the Sistine floor.

 Given the nature of modern life, to say that faith’s journey is filled with challenges is a vast understatement.
 Atheists and agnostics, the world’s religious and Christians eventually all face challenges from daunting to impossible.

-steps of Christ and His apostles.
+While remedies vary depending on our degree of spiritual development, mankind’s most pressing crises/opportunity falls to Prophetic Christians to blaze the way, following in the steps of Christ and His apostles.
 Yet only a fraction of a percentage within Churchianity demonstrates the courage and fortitude necessary to understand, much less pay the price of radical discipleship.

 With Biblical illiteracy and prayerlessness, entitlement and immorality at all time highs, the secularizing of society can be directly attributed to the diminishment of fervent faith within modern Christianity.
 Not surprising since the average church attender of any of the many Christian sects can’t quote 10 Bible verses in a row (or even 5 outside the Lord’s Prayer and/or Psalms 23) and stops and prays 10 minutes or less a day.
 Such statistics reveal that by and large 21st century Churchianity is primarily comprised of functional agnostics.

-issues with God.
+While the reasons for such a poor showing are many, yet in the end they all come down to unresolved issues with God.
 Consciously or not, billions of believers and unbelievers alike struggle with Omnity’s apparent silence and distance creating doubt and even anger in regards to God’s fairness and goodness.
 All the more so in light of the all too haunting specters of loneliness and depression, bitterness and loss, illness and disease, pain and death.

 The 5 steps to resolving initial spiritual impasse are as follows: